indico/indico-user-docs/user_guide/survey_define.md

 Type in the _Title_ of your section and a Description explaining what you are asking the users to do.

-Click on “Save” and the section will be displayed.
+Click on _Save_ and the section will be displayed.

 ![](/assets/survey_questionnaire_1.png)